 Which Function is Best for Concatenating Columns in R?

-Another neat thing is that we add the new column name as a parameter and we, automatically, get rid of the columns combined (if we don’t need them, later, of course).
+Another neat thing is that we add the new column name as a parameter and automatically eliminate the columns combined (if we don’t need them later, of course).
 Finally, we can also set the na.rm parameter to TRUE if we want missing values to be removed before combining values.
-Here’s a Jupyter Notebook with all the code in this post.
+Here is a Jupyter Notebook with all the code in this post.

 Conclusion

 In this post, you have learned how to concatenate two (or more) columns in R using three different functions.
-First, we used the paste() function from base R. Using this function, we combined two and three columns, changed the separator from whitespaces to hyphen (“-”).
+First, we used the paste() function from base R. Using this function, we combined two and three columns and changed the separator from whitespaces to hyphen (“-”).
 Second, we used the str_() function to merge columns.
 Third, we used the unite() function.
-Of course, it is possible (we saw some example of that) to change the separator using the two last functions as well.
-To conclude, the unite() function seems to be the handiest function to use to concatenate columns in R.
+Of course, it is possible (we saw some examples) to change the separator using the two last functions as well.
+To conclude, the unite() function seems to be the handiest function to concatenate columns in R.

-Finally, if you have any suggestions, other comments, or there is something you wish me to cover: don’t hesitate to contact me.
+Finally, if you have any suggestions or other comments, or if there is something you wish me to cover, do not hesitate to contact me.

 R Resources